-Avoid, or eliminate totally, if possible, all your known food triggers including your intolerance's and sensitivities from your diet.
+Avoid, or eliminate totally, if possible, all your known food triggers including your intolerances and sensitivities from your diet.

-This can be "easier said than done."
+This can be 'easier said than done.'

 Magnesium is the most common mineral found to be deficient in migraineurs blood.
 Numerous studies have now shown positive results in pain reduction and the recommended dose is 600 mgs per day or in divided doses of 300 mgs twice per day.
 1000 mgs is also quite safe, but it will depend on your bowels to tell you when you have enough.

-Having diarrhea is the sign to watch for so you know have reached your bowel tolerance limit.
+Having diarrhea is the sign to watch for so you know you've reached your bowel tolerance limit.
 It is best not exceed your bowel tolerance limit as it will cause further problems with dehydration which is also a common migraine trigger.

 Feverfew is the most widely prescribed herb for reducing migraine attacks.
-I have to have this in my migraine home remedies for our migraine prevention kit.
+I have to have this in my migraine home remedies migraine prevention kit.
 The active ingredient in feverfew is called parthenolide which inhibits arachidonic acid and prostaglandins that are triggered in the inflammatory process involved with migraine attacks.

 100 mgs four times